April 25, 2023 NHTSA CAMPAIGN NUMBER: 23V292000

 SUBJECT: | Safety Recall/STOP SALE – Stop Lamp Switch Adjustment |

-Subaru of America, Inc. (Subaru) is initiating a new safety recall and stop sale for certain 2023 model year Impreza vehicles that may contain a stop lamp switch that was improperly adjusted during assembly.
+) is initiating a new safety recall and stop sale for certain 2023 model year Impreza vehicles that may contain a stop lamp switch that was improperly adjusted during assembly.

 Description of the Defect and Safety Risk

 During the manufacturing of the brake pedal assembly, the brake lamp switch may not have been appropriately adjusted to allow the specified gap between the switch and the stopper.
 This potential condition may cause the brake lamps to illuminate without application of the brake pedal.
+It may also be possible to start the vehicle and shift the transmission out of the Park position (P) without pressing the brake pedal.

 Remedy

 For all potentially affected vehicles, Subaru retailers will inspect the gap between the stop lamp switch and the stopper, and if necessary, adjust the switch to allow for the proper gap.
-If it is necessary to adjust the switch, Subaru retailers will check, and if necessary, charge or replace the 12V battery in the vehicle.
-Please refer to the service procedures contained within this bulletin for detailed information.
+If it is necessary to adjust the switch, Subaru

 Affected Vehicles